KenPonta/CheatSheet/docs/user-guides/priority-topic-selection.md

 ### Reference-Guided Selection

-When using a reference cheat sheet:
+When using a reference study material:

 1. The system analyzes the reference's content density
 2. Topic extraction is adjusted to match reference patterns